zacharyturk/Bounded_Growth_Model_for_ERE_paper_public/README.md

 # Bounded_Growth_Model_for_ERE_paper_public
-Here is the Jupyter Notebook containing the code for our ERE publication
+This repository contains the Jupyter Notebook with the code for our ERE publication